Blazemeter/taurus/site/dat/docs/DataSources.md

   - `variable-names` delimiter-separated list of variable names, empty by default.
 When omitted, the first line of CSV file will be used as variable names.
   - `random-order` enables randomizing plugin; false by default.
 Available only for JMeter.

 When `random-order` is `false`, data extraction will proceed in direct manner.
-Data lines, which contain delimeters, will be read from the top down to the bottom, just the way they were written.
+Data lines, which contain delimiters, will be read from the top down to the bottom, just the way they were written.
 Otherwise, the data will be extracted in a random way.